codebar/tutorials/android/1introduction/tutorial.md

 ## 8. More Information

-Amal has written a more advanced android tutorial located at https://github.com/K4KYA/MakersHelloAndroid/tree/codebar if you want to take Android even further :)
+Amal has written a more [advanced android tutorial](https://github.com/K4KYA/MakersHelloAndroid/tree/codebar) if you want to take Android even further :)

-If you’d like to go even further, the Big Nerd Ranch have a really very good book to pick up Android (they have an iOS book too) - https://www.bignerdranch.com/we-write/
+If you’d like to go even further, the Big Nerd Ranch have a [really very good book](https://www.bignerdranch.com/we-write) to pick up Android (they have an iOS book too).

-Google also has their own tutorial series at https://developer.android.com/training/basics/firstapp/index.html, which touches on some of the details and complexities of Android app development - saving data, sharing things with other apps, getting location data and other things you may want a more complex app to be able to do.
+Google also has their own [tutorial series](https://developer.android.com/training/basics/firstapp/index.html), which touches on some of the details and complexities of Android app development - saving data, sharing things with other apps, getting location data and other things you may want a more complex app to be able to do.